alextekartik/flutter_app_example/notepad_sembast/README.md

 flutter run
 ```

 To allow running on iOS/Android.
-For other platforms, Make sure you are on the proper flutter channel (beta for the web, dev for MacOS/Linux as of 2020/07/01)
+For other platforms, Make sure you are on the proper flutter channel (as of 2020/07/01: beta for the web, dev for MacOS/Linux, master for Windows)